MithilaGuha/ra-training/Tidy_Bayesian_Workflow.md

 ![](Figures/probs_plot.png)

-There isn’t a spike at a probability of 1, so our prior of `B ~ normal(0, 1)` does not appear to produce dominating alternatives.
-This part of the workflow typically requires some iteration, since the ways in which the prior and likelihood and combine aren’t always obvious.
+There isn’t a spike at a probability of 1, so our prior of `B ~ normal(0, 1)` combined with the multinomial logit likelihood does not produce dominating alternatives.
+This part of the workflow typically requires some iteration, since the ways in which the prior and likelihood can combine aren’t always obvious.

 ### Calibrate the Model with Simulated Data and Evaluate

-Are our computational tools sufficient to accurately fit the model?
+Once we have completed iterating through our prior predictive check and have decided on a fully specified generative model that accurately reflects our domain expertise, we are ready to calibrate (i.e., estimate or fit) the model.
+An underlying question at this point in our workflow is whether our computational tools (e.g., Stan) are sufficient to accurately fit the model.
+The more complex our model becomes, the more this will be of concern.

-Once we have a fully specified generative model that accurately reflects our domain expertise, we are ready to calibrate or estimate the model.
+Before calibrating the model with actual data where we can easily confound the model’s performance with the performance of the computational tools, we first confirm that the model and estimation routine are performing as expected by calibrating the model using simulated data.
+With simulated data, we know the underlying truth and can focus entirely on evaluating the estimation procedure and demonstrating parameter recovery.

-To first confirm that the model and estimation routine are performing as expected, we calibrate the model using simulated data to evaluate estimation and and demonstrate parameter recovery.
+Just as we used the prior predictive check as a diagnostic to help set priors and specify the likelihood, so too will our evaluation of calibrating the model with simulated data help inform how we *parameterize* the model as well as what computational tools we employ.

-#### Evaluate Diagnostics
+A model can be expressed in a number of different, mathematically equivalent ways.
+However, a given computational tool may work best using certain parameterizations.
+When diagnostics suggest it, we may need to **reparameterize** our model.
+Additionally, while we would like to use Stan for estimation, in no small part because it has built in diagnostics, it is possible we may need to depart and use a different computational tool for a given model.

-HMC has built-in diagnostics.
+To summarize, we need to:

-#### Reparameterize
+  - Fit the model on simulated data where we know the true parameter values.

-#### Evaluate Prior-Posterior Consistency
+  - Utilize a number of diagnostics (starting with the HMC diagnostics from Stan) to evaluate the computational tool and its interaction with the model.

-#### Confirm Parameter Recovery
+  - Reparameterize the model as needed.

-> “Parameter recovery is an additional calibration that you might
+  - Change computational tools as needed.
-> require of a model as there are no general guarantees of posterior
+  - Demonstrate parameter recovery for the given model parameterization and computational tool.

-> behavior in Bayesian inference.
-That said, non- or weak-
+#### Example: Multinomial Logit Model Calibration and Evaluation

-> identifiability can manifest in especially poor calibrations.”
+  - HMC Diagnostics
-> -Michael Betancourt
+  - Prior-Posterior Consistency

-#### Perform Simulation-Based Calibration
+  - Simulation-Based Calibration

 As a general diagnostic (with or without HMC), we can use **simulation-based calibration**.
 If we simulate from the joint